Ramblurr/blog/_posts/2011-12-13-a-reluctant-relationship-yubikey-google-authentication.markdown

 client-side helper application for Linux.

 The implementation is fairly simple (if not pretty).
-A challenge is generated based on the current time, sent to the yubikey using the `ykchalresp` utility, and then the HMAC-SHA1 hash is mangled according to the HOTP specification to produce a 6 digit code.
+A challenge is generated based on the current time, sent to the yubikey using the *ykchalresp* utility, and then the HMAC-SHA1 hash is mangled according to the HOTP specification to produce a 6 digit code.

-Before you can use the tool, you must configure your Yubikey, but then generating OTPs from your Yubikey is as simple as `$ ./yubi_goog.py`.
+Before you can use the tool, you must configure your Yubikey, but then generating OTPs from your Yubikey is as simple as:
+`$ ./yubi_goog.py`.

-The tool can also be used to generate OTPs without a Yubikey (using the `--generate` flag), but you must enter the secret on every invocation.
+The tool can also be used to generate OTPs without a Yubikey (using the *--generate* flag), but you must enter the secret on every invocation.

 **Grab the tool and instructions over at the [github repo][yubigoog].**